 \subsection{Evaluation details}

 Following the evaluation environment of Bifuse \cite{bifuse} and HoHoNet \cite{hohonet}, we resize the input image to $512 \times 1024$ for evaluation.
 Because the top and bottom parts of the EIs contain similar depths for most scenes, as stated above, evaluating the depth for the middle part reflects the actual performance better.
-Therefore, we crop the top/bottom parts of the estimated depths into $256 \times 1024$ resolutions when evaluating each methods.
-We use the official test set for each dataset.
-Further, as stated in the main paper, the scales of ground truth depth and the estimated depth vary for each training dataset and training schemes.
-Therefore, we scale and shift the each estimated depth with Eq.\ref{align} in the main paper before calculating the metrics for a fair comparison.
+Therefore, we do not measure the errors of the top/bottom parts of the estimated depths (a \ang{45} $fov_y$ region for each top/bottom area) when evaluating each methods.
+The scale and shift of each estimated depth of each method is aligned with Eq.\ref{align} before measuring the errors for a fair comparison.